 My female looks depressed like she would rather he move out.

-I got her first, then him a couple months after.
+I got her first, then him a couple of months after.

 She would sing, and play with her toys.

-Now all she does is sit on the same perch, and doesn’t hardly move.
+Now all she does is sit on the same perch and hardly moves.

 He doesn’t seem to fight with her.

 Do you think I should take him to a pet shop to find him a new home?

 I just had him for 4 months.

 I thought I would take him to the pet store, then get another parakeet.